Allan McGraw is arguably Greenock Morton’s greatest ever servant, having offered over 15 years of service as player and manager.

 McGraw signed for the club in 1961 and scored on his debut against Queen of the South, setting the tone for the next five years he would spend at the club.

 In each of those, he was Morton’s top scorer, most famously in 1963/64 when he set the club record for most goals in a season with a staggering tally of 61 strikes in just 52 appearances.

-That season’s goals helped Morton to the Second Division title and also to the League Cup Final where they would lose out to Rangers;.
+That year’s goals helped Morton to the Second Division title and also to the League Cup final, where they would lose out to Rangers;.

 Sponsorship opportunity may be available, get in touch to discuss.